lateefakanni/lateefakanni.github.io/_pages/about.md

 ---

 I am a [PhD candidate in Economics](https://pureportal.strath.ac.uk/en/persons/lateef-akanni) at the [University of Strathclyde Business School](https://www.strath.ac.uk/business/economics/).
 My supervisors are [Dr Otto Lenhart](https://www.strath.ac.uk/staff/lenhartottodr/) and [Prof Alec Morton](https://www.strath.ac.uk/staff/mortonalecprof/), and my research interests are in the fields of Health Economics, Welfare Economics, and Applied Microeconomics.
-My PhD research is on the effects of the national living wage and changes in state welfare benefits on health and wellbeing outcomes.
+My PhD research is on the effects of the UK national living wage and changes in state welfare benefits policies on health and wellbeing outcomes.

 [comment]:<> My Job Market Paper